Thyroid's secretory capacity: Pathophysiological and therapeutic implications

-In patients with autoimmune thyroiditis a gluten-free diet results in increased SPINA-GT (in parallel to sinking autoantibody titres).
+In patients with autoimmune thyroiditis, a gluten-free diet results in increased SPINA-GT (in parallel to sinking autoantibody titres).
 Statin therapy has the same effect, but only if supply with vitamin D is sufficient.
-Accordingly, substitution therapy with 25-hydroxyvitamin D leads to rising secretory capacity.
+Accordingly, substitution therapy with 25-hydroxyvitamin D leads to rising secretory capacity, provided that the supply with vitamin E is adequate.
 This effect is potentiated by substitution therapy with myo-inositol and selenomethionine or, in women, with dehydroepiandrosterone, but impaired in males with early-onset androgenic alopecia.
 The effects of vitamin D and selenomethionine are attenuated in hyperprolactinaemia, suggesting an inhibitory effect of prolactin.
 Although both vitamin D supplementation and gluten-free diet result in increased SPINA-GT, there seems to be a complex interaction between both therapeutic measures, since vitamin D treatment is only able to elevate the thyroid's secretory capacity in subjects not following any dietary recommendation.

 On the other hand, men treated with spironolactone are faced with decreasing SPINA-GT (in addition to rising thyroid antibody titres).
 It has, therefore, been concluded that spironolactone may aggravate thyroid autoimmunity in men.

 In subjects with type 2 diabetes, treatment with beta blockers resulted in decreased SPINA-GT, suggesting sympathetic innervation to contribute to the control of thyroid function.
 In diabetic women, but not in men, SPINA-GT shows a positive correlation to the β-C-terminal cross-linked telopeptides of type I collagen (β-CTX), a marker of bone resorption.
 In both diabetic and non-diabetic persons it correlates (negatively) with age and (positively) with the concentrations of troponin T and HbA1c.

 SPINA-GT correlates to mechanical pain sensitivity (MPS) in quantitative sensory testing (QST) and to measures of respiratory arrhythmia in the analysis of heart rate variability, indicating a potential link to both sensorimotor and autonomic neuropathy.

 A study in euthyroid subjects with structural heart disease found that increased SPINA-GT predicts the risk of malignant arrhythmia including ventricular fibrillation and ventricular tachycardia.
 This applies to both incidence and event-free survival.
 Likewise, SPINA-GT is elevated in a significant subgroup of patients with takotsubo syndrome, especially in non-survivors.
 A stress-mediated effect on SPINA-GT is also suggested by the observation that it is increased in persons with a history of psychological trauma.
 On the other hand, two studies found negative correlation between SPINA-GT and markers of dispersion in cardiac repolarisation, including Tp-e interval, JT interval, Tp-e/ QT ratio and Tp-e/QTc ratio.
 These results suggest that reduced thyroid function may trigger cardiovascular mortality as well.

 Among subjects with Parkinson's disease, SPINA-GT is significantly elevated in tremor-dominant and mixed subtypes compared to the akinetic-rigid type.
+In comparison, SPINA-GT is associated with progression-related motor heterogeneity in spinocerebellar ataxia type 3.
+Elevated thyroid's secretory capacity is detectable in pre-ataxic ATXN3 carriers and is associated with subsequent worsening of results on the Scale for the Assessment and Rating of Ataxia (SARA) in a longitudinal evaluation.